-My present work focuses primarily on projects in Mexico, South Africa, Uganda, and the United States (historical).
-I am also currently part of Team 1000+, a multi-university consortium (funded by Grand Challenges Canada) examining the relationship between poverty-related risk factors early in life on cognitive development and human capital accumulation in adulthood.
-Shoot me an e-mail (avenkataramani [at] partners [dot] org) if you are interested in working on something!
+My present work focuses on projects in Mexico, South Africa, Uganda, and the United States.
+E-mail me (avenkataramani [at] partners [dot] org) if you are interested in collaborating.